joanbp-dk/Repbased_voting_playground/README.md

 * **[Definitions.py](Definitions.py)**

-  Class definitions for voters, candidates and NFTs that work as prove a voter's qualifications.
+  Class definitions for voters, candidates and NFTs that prove a voter's qualifications.
   The list of available NFTs is taken from [this presentation](https://docs.google.com/presentation/d/1fqsmqvMTWeL61E2OMZIbWVfufKEIKJCkYOp6sth6K_Q/edit#slide=id.g1ff3e012012_0_0).

   In future, certain accomplishments may also be attributed to each candidate.
-The basic structure for this is hinted at, but not yet fully built out in the code.
+A basic structure for this is hinted at, but not yet fully built out in the code.

   The idea is that the final voting mechanism (yet to be designed) may use knowledge of voters' NFTs and candidates' accomplishments to find the most 'reputable' candidate.